When to Scale or Keep Iterating

 CAC < LTV3

-Customers clamor for your product
+Customers clamor for your product (Covered in this article with practical examples)

-People are using it even when it’s broken
+People are using it even when it’s broken (Covered in this article with practical examples)

 I will leave it for future newsletters to explain in detail how to apply each of these approaches in the context of alternative data products.